vinaykumarpabba/gradle-tutorial-long/README.md

 - The gradle build script tells how the application is going to be built.
 - There is no `gradle wrapper` as of now since we created the project manually.
 - After adding the `gradle.build` file and adding a `println` statement, if we run `gradle` in the terminal, it will print the text.

+- The `copyMessageFile` is supposed to copy the file but the `build` directory wasn't getting created.